JinjingZhang1208/cs5520-project/README.md

 - Jinjing Zhang
 - Yue Zhang

-# Iteration 2 Updates
+# Iteration 3 Updates
 - Authentication
-  - Updated Firebase rule and added related authentication in code to only allow for editing and deleting reviews when the review belongs to the user;
+  - Updated Firebase rule and added related authentication in code to only allow for adding and deleting notificationdata when this data belongs to the user;
-  - Updated Firebase rule and added related authentication in code to only allow for editing the user’s profile picture
-- Camera use
-  - Added function to allow the user to take pictures or upload from camera roll for their reviews
-- Location use
-  - Get user’s location for search restaurants according to user’s distance preference
-  - Display restaurant location addresses when the user adds/edits the review
 - Notification
-  - Not implemented yet.
+  - Implemented it into the My Schedules part.
+Let the user be able to put the restaurants into their schedules and book the time.
+When the time comes, it will give users notifications.
-- External API use
+- Styling
-  - Use Yelp API to fetch restaurants based on query parameters
-  - Make location parameter automatically get user current location, which incorporate the use of Location package and verifying user permission to use location
-  - Add a new function to fetch yelp’s reviews which is not actually being called in our app.
-The reason to give up using it is that the review search is for commercial use and is not free.
+  - Reformatted the app pages

-# Data Models and 4 Collections
+# Data Models and 5 Collections

 ## Collection 1: Users Collection